hgiasac/blog-builder/pages/posts/2020-12-31-TimescaleDB_2.0_with_Hasura_Part_1:_From_Version_1_to_2.0.md

 ## GraphQL

-Because Timescale is an extension of Postgres, it is compatible with GraphQL Engine.
-However, there are several limitations of Timescale that affect Hasura:
+Because TimescaleDB is an extension of Postgres, it is compatible with GraphQL Engine.
+However, there are several limitations of TimescaleDB that affect Hasura:
 - Hypertable doesn't require Primary key.
 Therefore `<hypertable_name>_by_pk` queries, mutations and subscriptions are disabled.
 - Upsert isn't support in hypertable.
 - Hypertable doesn't support foreign key.